 Have you been thinking about going through the process to verify your Facebook page?
 The difference on the surface between a verified Facebook page and an unverified Facebook page is a simple blue or gray checkmark.
 It is so small that unless you are looking for it, you might not even notice it.

-What difference does that check mark make, and how do you get it in the first place?
+What difference does that checkmark make, and how do you get it in the first place?
 The verified checkmark makes a huge difference!
 The good news is that it is a relatively simple process—and totally worth it!

 What counts as a publicly listed phone number?

 That is unclear.